Yes, all real estate agents should be blogging

 But… you tell me you can’t write.

 Your grammar is terrible and you can’t spell.
-You can get around that, because nothing says you have to write the content yourself, as long as it belongs exclusively to you.
+You can get around that, because nothing says you have to write the content yourself.

 Write out the information you want to include in your post, then enlist a family member or hire a talented high school student to edit and polish it for you.
 My guess is your local High School English teacher could help you find someone with those skills.
 Or – if you have an assistant, get the assistant to either write or polish your posts.